SpartnerNL/laravel-excel-docs/3.1/imports/batch-inserts.md

 ```

 ::: warning
-A batch size of `1000` will not be the most optimal situation for your export.
+A batch size of `1000` will not be the most optimal situation for your import.
 Play around with this number to find the sweet spot.
 :::